GetStream/stream-chat-swift/README.md

 ## Main Features

-- **Uses `UIKit` patterns and paradigms:** The API follows the design of native system SKDs.
+- **Uses `UIKit` patterns and paradigms:** The API follows the design of native system SDKs.
 It makes integration with your existing code easy and familiar.
 - **First-class support for `SwiftUI` and `Combine`:** Built-it wrappers make using the SDK with the latest Apple UI framework a seamless experience. (coming 4/2021)
 - **Offline support:** Browse channels and send messages while offline.
 - **Familiar behavior**: The UI elements are good platform citizens and behave like native elements; they respect `tintColor`, `layoutMargins`, light/dark mode, dynamic font sizes, etc.